Read Social media guidance online

 - stealing personal information or using someone else’s identity

 - inciting hatred or discrimination.

-If you are aware that another nurse or midwife has used social media in any of these ways, it might be helpful to refer to our guidance on raising concerns (NMC, 2013).
+If you are aware that another nurse, midwife or nursing associate has used social media in any of these ways, it might be helpful to refer to our guidance on raising concerns (NMC, 2013).
 This sets out your professional duty to report any concerns you have about the safety of people in your care or the public, and the steps you

 should take to do this.